-Log GDPpc at the start of the CDR transition Log GDPpc at the start of the CBR transition similar across time (see, again, Figure 5).
+Third, the average GDP per capita at the start of CDR and CBR transitions is roughly similar across time (see, again, Figure 4).
 For the CDR transitions that began in 1870-1900, GDP per capita at the start of the transition was \$2,322.
 Despite the larger variance in GDP per capita levels for transitions that start in the second half of the 20th century, for the 1960-90 period, GDP per capita at the start of the transition was not much lower, \$1,808.